imixs/imixs-admin/README.md

 ## Run with Docker

-The Imixs-Admin client provides a Docker Image to be used to run the service in any Docker environment or in a Kubernetes cluster.
+Imixs-Admin is based on Jakarta EE 10 and Wildfly Version 27.0.0.
+The project provides a Docker Image to be used to run the service in any Docker environment or in a Kubernetes cluster.
 The docker image is available on [DockerHub](https://hub.docker.com/repository/docker/imixs/imixs-admin).

 You can start the latest version of the Imixs-Admin Tool in a docker container running: